aNOniME01/aNOniME01/README.md

 ### Hi there 👋
-### My name is Csongor and im a 3D artist as well as a software developer.
+### My name is Csongor and I'm a 3D artist and software developer.

 .